Ishiguro, Kazuo. Never Let Me Go. New York: Vintage International, 2006.

 As an adult, Kathy looks back on her childhood at an exclusive boarding school.
 She wonders what makes her and her friends, Ruth and Tommy, so special.

 "If you believed yourself special, you should have at least asked.
-You should have gone to Madame and asked."
+You should have gone to Madame and asked."Read it to find out more about this mysterious circumstance and if she is on to something.

 As soon as I said this--as soon as I mentioned Madame--I realised I'd made a mistake.
 Ruth looked up at me and I saw something like triumph flash across her face.
 You see it in films sometimes, when one person's pointing a gun at another person, and the one with the gun's making the other one do all kinds of things.
 Then suddenly there's a mistake, a tussle, and the gun's with the second person.
 And the second person looks at the first person with a gleam, a kind of can't-believe-my-luck expression that promises all kinds of vengeance.
 Well, that was how suddenly Ruth was looking at me, and though I'd said nothing about deferrals, I'd mentioned Madame, and I knew we'd stumbled into some new territory altogether. [p.231]